 The IRS Form W-2 reports taxable earnings paid to employees between January 1 and December 31 of each calendar year.
 Taxable earnings are gross payments less any tax deferred deductions, such as retirement plans, pre-tax parking, employee -paid health premiums, and Dependent/Health FSA.
 The W-2 also provides the Social Security Administration (SSA) with the necessary information so that employees' earnings are properly credited.
-The SSA shares employees' earnings and tax information with the Internal Revenue Services (IRS)
+The SSA shares employees' earnings and tax information with the Internal Revenue Services (IRS).
+For more information on the Form W-2, please see below:

 Opt-In for an Electronic W-2 Statement